MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: Introduction

 Model compression techniques, such as quantization~\cite{lin2024awq, frantar2022gptq, lin2024duquant, shao2023omniquant}, pruning~\cite{ma2023llm_pruning, sreenivas2024llm_pruning, gao2024disp_pruning}, or low-rank approximation~\cite{hu2022lora, wu2024dlora}, offer an alternative approach by statically reducing the resource footprint of deployed LLMs.
 While these methods are effective in lowering memory and compute demands, they introduce irreversible accuracy degradation that persists even during periods of low load, when full-precision inference could be served without penalty.
 This results in a rigid, suboptimal quality--efficiency tradeoff that fails to align with workload variability.
 Key-value cache (KVC) compression~\cite{cai2024pyramidkv, zhou2024dynamickv, li2024snapkv} and eviction~\cite{liu2023scissorhands, feng2024ada} methods have been proposed to further reduce memory usage.
 However, these techniques often rely on fixed heuristics, cannot adapt to different workloads, lack compatibility with modern attention variants like Grouped Query Attention (GQA)~\cite{ainslie2023gqa, chen2024optimised_gqa, chinnakonduru2024weighted_gqa} and Multi-Head Latent Attention (MLA)~\cite{meng2025transmla, liu2024deepseek}, and remain inflexible to runtime serving conditions.

-In this paper, we present {\system}, a dynamic, workload-aware LLM serving framework based on morphological adaptation. {\system} continuously monitors system load and morphs model components—transformer layers and KVC blocks—on the fly in response to real-time memory pressure.
+To handle dynamic workloads and address the above issues, in this paper, we present {\system}, a dynamic, workload-aware LLM serving framework based on morphological adaptation. {\system} continuously monitors system load and morphs model components—transformer layers and KVC blocks—on the fly in response to real-time memory pressure.
 When resource usage surges, {\system} reduces model footprint by replacing selected full-precision layers with lightweight quantized alternatives and expands KVC capacity by dynamically attaching additional memory blocks.
 These adaptations are reversed as pressure subsides, restoring full precision and reclaiming memory from KVC without interrupting inference.

 {\system} contributes the following: (1) A \textit{runtime layer swapping} mechanism that enables \textit{workload-aware mixed-precision serving}, allowing quantized and full-precision layers to coexist and be dynamically reconfigured based on runtime pressure without model flushing or architectural changes.
 (2) A \textit{pressure-aware KVC resizing} mechanism that elastically adjusts KV cache capacity, supporting efficient batch prefilling and decoding under bursty traffic.
 (3) A tunable runtime policy that \textit{navigates the accuracy–latency Pareto frontier}, balancing high-fidelity and low-latency objectives.
 (4) Full compatibility with existing KVC compression and eviction schemes, enabling further efficiency gains with minimal accuracy degradation.